EECA-NZ/home-efficiency-calculator/scripts/readme.md

 ## Scripts to generate lookup tables.

-Usage (ensure that you are in the virtual environment created as per the readme.md in the project root directory):
+Usage (first ensure that you are in the virtual environment as described in [../readme.md](../readme.md)):
 ```
 python costs_and_co2_lookup_tables.py
 python gas_connection_lookup_table.py